cemakpolat/python-projects/service-doctor/solid-version/README.md

-# A Lightweight Service Doctor/Monitor for Linux Environments
+# A Lightweight Service Doctor/Monitor for Linux Environments using SOLID principles

 Add executable permission for the files  `prepare_env.sh` and `run_service_monitor.sh` via `chmod +x`